dart-lang/dartdoc/tool/mustachio/README.md

       original context stacks.
 (If the context stacks in the list do not all have exactly the same length, we say the "LUB context stack" is `null`, and we cannot deduplicate the renderer functions.)
-   3. If the context stacks have some valid LUB context stack, then we may be able to replace each renderer function that was compiled for this partial with a single renderer function that uses the LUB context stack.
+   2. If the context stacks have some valid LUB context stack, then we may be able to replace each renderer function that was compiled for this partial with a single renderer function that uses the LUB context stack.
 We proceed by creating a new `_AotCompiler` and a fresh, "deduplicated" renderer name.
-   4. We try to compile the partial with the new deduplicated compiler.
+   3. We try to compile the partial with the new deduplicated compiler.
 It is possible that this fails: if the partial depended on properties that were available on the individual context stacks, but are unavailable on the LUB context stack, then compilation will fail.
 In this case, we can just keep the individual renderer functions.
-   5. If the new deduplicated compiler successfully compiles a renderer function, we move forward with it: for each replaced compiler, we replace its renderer function with a "redirecting" renderer function, that simply redirects to a call to the deduplicated renderer function.
+   4. If the new deduplicated compiler successfully compiles a renderer function, we move forward with it: for each replaced compiler, we replace its renderer function with a "redirecting" renderer function, that simply redirects to a call to the deduplicated renderer function.
-   6. In order to reduce the amount of generated code, we can also _remove_ any partial renderer functions that were only referenced by _replaced_ partial renderer functions.
-This is calculated recursively.
+   5. In order to reduce the amount of generated code, we also _mark for removal_ each of the replaced partial renderer functions.
+Since each partial may be referenced by more than one other template, we support the removals with reference-tracking; we track each reference from one template to another, and when renderer functions are marked for removal, those reference counts are decremented.
+A renderer function is only actually removed when the reference count reaches 0.

 3. Finally, the new mapping of compilers to compiled renderer functions is passed back to the `compileTemplatesToRenderers` to be written out.